 A school that is a local educational authority may establish an academic and career counseling program.
 This program must be established in cooperation with parents and the local community to meet the needs of the students in the community.
 The school may use the Missouri comprehensive school counseling program as a resource for developing their program.

-Braille Instruction Model Policy[required]
+Braille Instruction Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.